acr-lfr/generate-it-asyncapi-rabbitmq-fanout/README.md

 It is expected that this set of templates will be used with the openapi-nodegen-typescript-server templates.

+It assumes only a RabbitMQ fanout exchange will be used.

+It assumes that you will only be listening to publish event operation ids.

 ## Example
 Within an existing server add a new script (point it to your own entry yml file):
 ```